 Subsequent Federal Reserve Actions

 Some state and local governments have taken actions of their own, complementing and reinforcing the steps taken by the federal government.
-In light of COVID-19’s ongoing spread and mounting economic toll, the actions we’ve seen thus far are unlikely to be the last.
+COVID-19’s ongoing spread and mounting economic toll necessitated follow-up actions throughout 2020 and into 2021.